 CARP provides regular review of accounts not subject to CAAP audits and provides public hearing preparation documents to district courts.
 CARP reviews accounts under $10,000 and older than one year, and larger conservator accounts in-between those accounts’ fourth-year audits that are conducted by CAAP.
 Reviewers follow a standard practices guide to ensure that conservator accounts are uniformly monitored.

 CARP findings are presented to the parties and district judge for review.
-CARP audits include a public Account Review Report summarizing the findings of an audit.
+CARP reviews include a public Account Review Report summarizing the findings of a review.